How to report unauthorised trades or fraudulent transactions in the Zerodha account?

 - Stopped sending password reset e-mails to users with Rediffmail e-mail IDs.

-- Constantly notify users to switch to another e-mail provider like Gmail, iCloud, Yahoo etc. See How to change the registered mobile number or email address with Zerodha?
+- Constantly notify users to switch to another e-mail provider like Gmail, iCloud, Yahoo etc. To learn the instructions to change the registered mobile number or email, see How to change the registered mobile number or email address with Zerodha?

 In case any of the above may have happened, follow these steps: